happinessk/machine-model-aws/README.md

 - Prepare the data
 - Train the model to learn from the data
 - Deploy the model
-- Evaluate your ML model's performance
+- Evaluate the machine learning model's performance

 # Features